 But why would you?
 Why would you go through the stress and uncertainty when hold times and call volume are so easy to manage?

-Using Voice Call-Backs alongside a Visual IVR, you can significantly reduce friction at several points in your customer journey.
+Using Voice Call-Backs alongside Web Call-Backs, you can significantly reduce friction at several points in your customer journey.
 You can also cut your abandonment rate by more than half and even make a healthy ROI.
 Find out more about the ROI of call-backs here.

 Empower your agents